facebookarchive/hack-langspec/spec/10-expressions.md

 *assignment-expression* in the order left-to-right.
 There is a sequence point ([§§](#general)) right before the function is called.
 For details of the type and value of a function call see [§§](11-statements.md#the-return-statement).
-The value of a function call is a non-modifiable lvalue.
+The value of a function call, if any, is a non-modifiable lvalue.

 If the called function is variadic, the function call can have any number of arguments, provided the function call has at least an argument for each